-We perform a monthly evaluation of our accounts receivable and establish an allowance for doubtful accounts based on our best estimate of probable credit losses resulting from the inability or unwillingness of our customers to make required payments.
-Account balances are charged off against the allowance when we determine that the receivable will not be recovered.
+We perform a monthly evaluation of our accounts receivable and establish an allowance for expected credit losses based on our best estimate, using a broad range of information including historical information, current conditions and forecasts.
+Account balances are written off against the allowance when we determine that the receivable will not be recovered (see Note 5).